jxmot/tessel-networking-example/appdesign.md

 }, 100);
 ```

 A variation of that code is used in this application for the purpose of indicating that it is running.
-Additions to it include -
+Additions to it have included -

 * Turning off the GPIO ports, which has the side effect of turning off the PORT A and PORT B LEDs.
 * Increasing the blink interval to 500ms.